-

 MoJingly replied to ginagirl's topic in Coursework, Advising, and Exams

 So, my exam was a little different.
 I didn't have to take a test but I did have to propose and defend my project.
 The concept of a qualifying exam is terrifying, isn't it?
 "Prove to us you have knowledge!"
 That said, you know more than you think you do, especially because you just came out of coursework.
 Take a deep breath and, yes, take time off.
 The most helpful thing for me while I was preparing was to ask myself, "what would I feel stupid if I didn't know?"
 What are all of those BASIC and easy things that would be embarrassing to forget?
-That's a good place to focus for a w -
+That's a good place to focus for a while, and will build some confidence. -

 I know people who have gotten into PhD programs with around a 3.2 (don't know about Master's).
 There is a LOT more to an application than a GPA.
 If you have great letters of recommendation and experience, that should take you pretty far.
 Go for it!